floor-licker/demo-web-app/README.md

 **🎉 This demo shows how QA AI can automatically discover and test complex user journeys in modern web applications!**

 Ready to add QA AI to your project?
-Check out the [Integration Guide](../INTEGRATION_GUIDE.md)!
+Check out the [Integration Guide](../INTEGRATION_GUIDE.md)! # Test trigger